Sandakphu Trek

 1) Guides & Porters

-These days it is mandatory that you take a guide and optionally porters for treks to Sandakphu and Phalut.
-There are state government registered guides who have their own identity cards.
+These days it is mandatory that you take a guide or porters for treks to Sandakphu and Phalut.
+You must take a guide who is registered with the forest department as well as with the guides & porters association.
+They have their own identity cards.

 If you are starting the trek from Manebhanjan, you can get a guide from Highlander Guides and Porters Welfare Association (Phone: +91 89720 34550) located by the roadside as soon as you enter Manebhanjan.